Raveenkumar/SENSOR-FAULT-DETECTION/README.md

 Data drift is automatically monitored and detected:
 - If data drift exceeds a predefined threshold, an alert is generated.
 - Notification emails are sent to both the backend and client teams to address any major drifts.
+- **Backend team Alert Mail**
 ![Datadrift](./project_documents/wireframe_images/driftreport_backendteam.png)
+- **Client team Alert Mail**
 ![Datadrift](./project_documents/wireframe_images/driftreport_client.png)

 ## Feedback and Continuous Improvement

 - The feedback system integrates client reviews through `feedback.csv`.
+- This feedback file contains a column as confidence which is probability of outcome
 - Once feedback is incorporated, retrain the model to adapt to new data trends.
 - This continuous cycle improves model accuracy and relevancy.
 ![feedback](./project_documents/wireframe_images/feedbackfile.png)